vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: Feb 5, 2018, Monday
+**Today's Progress**: Additional work with SQLAlchemy and doing the Udacity exercises.
+Started the Making a web server lesson and followed the code examples.

+**Thoughts**: It will be interesting to associate GET/POST with CRUD

+### Day 4: Feb 4, 2018, Sunday
+**Today's Progress**: Learning about CRUD, ORM, SQLAlchemy and doing some practice examples to learn more about SQLAlchemy.

+**Thoughts**: DB operations should be interesting.
+The lessons seems doable but wondering how the catalog item project would be.

+### Day 4: Feb 3, 2018, Saturday
+**Today's Progress**: **Completed the Log Analytics Project** (cleaned up the code, added some timer functionality and created the README.md).
+Project submitted and successfully reviewed.
+Also made some of the suggested changes.

+**Thoughts**: Completing the project feels great.
+It was not as difficult as I thought it would be.

 ### Day 3: Feb 2, 2018, Friday
 **Today's Progress**: Created Python script to connect to the DB and print the results for the FSND project.
 Ready for submission tomorrow.